Subscribe to get access

-They say that children are our future, but it seems like the newest generations of children aren’t interested in anything but social media and Angry Bird.
+They say that children are our future.
+However without science with kids we will but stuck with children interested in social media and Angry Bird versus science and math.
 It can be difficult, or even impossible, to get them excited about things like math and science, even though these are some of the fastest growing career fields right now.

 If you can’t separate your kids from their mobile device, don’t fret — here are a few tips to help get your kids unplugged and interested in science in one fell swoop.